Deante Burton

 Deante Wayne Burton (born July 12, 1994) is an American football cornerback.
 He signed with the Atlanta Falcons as an undrafted free agent in 2017.
 He played college football at Kansas State University.

-Early years
+Early life

 Burton attended Manhattan High School, where he was a two-way player at wide receiver and cornerback.
 As a junior, he became a starter at both positions, tallying 244 receiving yards and 3 touchdowns.

 As a senior, he broke one of his thumbs, but still managed to keep playing.
 He collected 20 receptions for 327 yards, 5 receiving touchdowns, 216 rushing yards, 3 rushing touchdowns and 2 interceptions.
 He also received first-team All-Centennial League and All-state honors for his production at defensive back.

 College career

 Burton accepted a football scholarship from Kansas State University.
 As a sophomore, he was named a starter at wide receiver during the season, posting 17 receptions for 171 yards.

 As a junior, he tallied 38 receptions for 510 yards and 4 touchdowns.
 Against West Virginia University, he had 5 catches for 135 yards, including a 77-yard touchdown, while earning Big 12 Offensive Player of the Week honors.

 As a senior, he registered 29 receptions for 404 yards and one touchdown.
 He finished his college career with 84 receptions for 1,085 yards and 5 touchdowns, becoming the school’s 29th career 1,000-yard receiver.